 Notable Types of Scripted Mods

 Read the descriptions and look for “script-inject” or “uninstall” in the wording.
 All mods that have an uninstall function with a holotape or chem or add a holotape or chem will be scripted.
+All quests that give the player objectives will be scripted.

 - Chems and Consumables